POTASSIUM HYDROXIDE (KOH)

 Technical grade - 90%

 Potassium hydroxide (KOH) commonly known as caustic potash, is supplied as white flakes.
-It is deliquesent and rapidly dissolves in water and forms concentrated solutions of potassium hydroxide also known as potassium lye.
+It is deliquescent and rapidly dissolves in water and forms concentrated solutions of potassium hydroxide also known as potassium lye.
 The reaction with water is violent producing heat (exothermic reaction).
 Concentrated solutions in water are clear in colour.
 KOH is a strong alkaline substance that dissociates completely in water to potassium and hydroxyl ions.

 Potassium Hydroxide is manufactured by the electrolysis of the salt potassium chloride.
 Solid potassium hydroxide is obtained from this solution by the evaporation of water.